shamansir/rpd/README.md

 The Engine API provides easy ways to program node networks.
 Or to define a custom node or a channel type.
 Even node sets (named _toolkits_) are enormously easy to build!

 Let's switch to some simple examples.
 Detailed stuff is under the links below.

-**NB:** Despite the **α** (_alpha_) symbol in the version number, API is stable and may be used safely, since it has a very low chance to be changed in nearby future, unless issues will hardly require so.
-If such occasion will occur despite the above allegations, minor version number will be raised and users will be notified about API changes coming in a new version.
-Actually **α** (_alpha_) just means that the engine wasn't tested in an enough amount of environments for now, and planned to be removed at the time there will be enough.

 Constructing a network of nodes: